rnbguy/oopsla21artifact/jepsen/README.md

 ## Output

-A sample output would look as following,
+A sample output would look as follows,

 ```
 $ bash run.sh 3 3 10